TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/mathlib/mathlib_driver.md

 \cond SOC_AM263PX || SOC_AM261X

+## FastRTS library

+Addintionally, TI also offers a traditional Look-up Table based trigonometric functions for users needing the most optimized operation with the trade-off of increase data size (3344Bytes of LUT stored in .trigData).
+It also bypasses some limitations of the aforementioned TI Arm Trig libary such as the limited input range of 0 - 2PI for sine/cosine functions.
+Furthermore, the Fast Run-Time-Support (FastRTS) library also offers an optimized math operation of logs and exponents.

+## Features Supported

+Supports Below trignometric and math functions (fastrts):

+- Sine
+- Cosine
+- Sine + Cosine
+- Arcsine
+- Arccosine
+- Arctangent
+- Arctangent2
+- Log (base of e)
+- Exponent (base of e)

+## Features Not Supported

+NA

+## API

+\ref DRV_FASTRTS_MODULE

+\endcond

+\cond SOC_AM243X

+## FastRTS library

+Addintionally, TI also offers a traditional Look-up Table based trigonometric functions for users needing the most optimized operation with the trade-off of increase data size (3344Bytes of LUT stored in .trigData).
+It also bypasses some limitations of the aforementioned TI Arm Trig libary such as the limited input range of 0 - 2PI for sine/cosine functions.
+Furthermore, the Fast Run-Time-Support (FastRTS) library also offers an optimized math operation of logs and exponents.

+## Features Supported

+Supports Below trignometric and math functions (fastrts):

+- Sine
+- Cosine
+- Sine + Cosine
+- Arcsine
+- Arccosine
+- Arctangent
+- Arctangent2
+- Log (base of e)
+- Exponent (base of e)

+## Features Not Supported

+NA

+## API

+\ref DRV_FASTRTS_MODULE

+\endcond

+\cond SOC_AM263PX

 ## TMU library

 MCU PLUS SDK integrates a software library to use the TMU (Trigonometric Math Unit) hardware in AM263Px.
 This TMU library provides efficient (assembly level functions) and MATHLIB compatible API interface for performing trigonometric calculations, a critical component in many real-time applications such as Motor Control and Digital Power.